palantir/conjure/intermediate_representation.md

 auth definition must have a key "cookieName" with a string value that is the required cookie name.
 - "args": a list of argument definitions.
-Each argument definition must have the keys "argName" (a string name for the argument), "type" (a [representation](#representation-of-conjure-types) of the argument type) and "paramType", which may be one of the values "PATH", "QUERY", "HEADER", or "BODY".
-Argument definitions with type "HEADER" or "QUERY" must also have a key "paramId", which specifies the header name or the query parameter name.
+Each argument definition must have the keys "argName" (a string name for the argument), "type" (a [representation](#representation-of-conjure-types) of the argument type) and "paramType", which may be one of the types "PathParameterType", "QueryParameterType", "HeaderParameterType", or "BodyParameterType".
+"HeaderParameterType" and "QueryParameterType" have a key "paramId" that specifies the corresponding header name or the query parameter name.
 Each argument definition may have a "docs" key containing string documentation for the service.
 Each argument definition may also have a "markers" key, consisting of a list of [types](#representation-of-conjure-types) that serve as additional metadata for the argument.
 - "returns": a [representation](#representation-of-conjure-types) of the return type of the endpoint
 - "docs": string documentation for the endpoint
 - "deprecated": a string explanation indicating the endpoint is deprecated and why